More Aussies renovating homes: 3 expert ways to get value for your money

 And more Aussies are jumping on board.

-In fact, according to recent numbers from the Australian Bureau of Statistics (ABS), in December 2020 a total of $2,544.6 million worth of home alterations and additions were made.
-That’s 3.1% more than in September 2020 and 9.8% more than in December 2019.
+In fact, according to recent numbers from the Australian Bureau of Statistics (ABS), over the March quarter of 2021 a total of $2,857.7 million worth of home alterations and additions were made.
+That’s 11.4% more than in over the 2020 December quarter and 18.5% more than the 2020 March quarter.

 The truth is though, home improvements can be pretty costly.
 So when renovating, it’s all about being savvy.
 You want a home you can enjoy but one that will also see some returns when it’s time to sell.